- The difficult idea for the market

 - Idealistic motives behind the project's structure and goals

-- The role of tokens is still finalized
+- The role of tokens is still not finalized

 - The project is not going to accept additional funds